Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Abstract

-The governing equations and numerical solution strategy to solve porohyperelstic problems as multiscale multiphysics media are provided in this contribution.
-The problem starts from formulating and non-dimensionalising a Fluid-Solid Interaction (FSI) problem using Arbitrary Lagrangian-Eulerian (ALE) technique at the pore level.
-The resultant ALE-FSI coupled systems of PDEs are expanded and analysed using the asymptotic homogenisation technique which yields three partially novel systems of PDEs, one governing the macroscopic/effective problem supplied by two microscale problems (fluid and solid).
-The latter two provide the microscopic response fields whose average value is required in real-time/online form to determine the macroscale response.
-This is possible efficiently by training an Artificial Neural Network (ANN) as a surrogate for the Direct Numerical Solution (DNS) of the microscale solid problem.
-The present methodology allows to solve finite strain (multiscale) porohyperelastic problems accurately using direct derivative of the strain energy, for the first time.
-Furthermore, a simple real-time output density check is introduced to achieve an optimal and reliable training dataset from DNS.
-A Representative Volume Element (RVE) is adopted which is followed by performing a microscale (RVE) sensitivity analysis and a multiscale confined consolidation simulation showing the importance of employing the present method when dealing with finite strain poroelastic/porohyperelastic problems.
+{ This contribution introduces and discusses a formulation of poro-hyperelasticity at finite strains.
+The prediction of the time-dependent response of such media requires consideration of their characteristic multi-scale and multi-physics characteristics.
+In the present work this is achieved by formulating a non-dimensionalised fluid-solid interaction problem (FSI) at the pore level using an arbitrary Lagrange-Euler description (ALE).
+The resulting coupled system of PDEs on the reference configuration are expanded and analysed using the asymptotic homogenisation technique.
+This approach yields three partially novel systems of PDEs: the macroscopic/effective problem and two supplementary microscale problems (fluid and solid).
+The latter two provide the microscopic response fields whose average value is required in real-time/online form to determine the macroscale response (a concurrent multi-scale approach).
+In order to overcome the computational challenges related to the above multi-scale closure, this work introduces a surrogate approach for replacing the direct numerical simulation by an artificial neural network.
+This methodology allows for solving finite strain (multi-scale) porohyperelastic problems accurately using direct automated differentiation through the strain energy.
+Optimal and reliable training data sets are produced from direct numerical simulations of the fully-resolved problem by including a simple real-time output density check for adaptive sampling step refinement.
+The data-driven approach is complemented by a sensitivity analysis of the RVE response.
+The significance of the presented approach for finite strain poro-elasticity/poro-hyperelasticity is shown in the numerical benchmark of a multi-scale confined consolidation problem.
+Finally, to show the robustness of the method, the system response is dimensionalised using characteristic values of soil and brain mechanics scenarios. }